davidlarsson33/Web-shop-under-attack/README.md

 ### Pre-attack phase

 1. Head over to the reviews section in a regular tab: http://localhost/reviews
-2. Open devloper tools & navigate to the console
+2. Open developer tools & navigate to the console
 3. Note that the console is empty

 ### Attack phase
-4. Go to the login page of the victim website in a second icognito tab: http://localhost/login
+4. Go to the login page of the victim website in a second incognito tab: http://localhost/login
 5. Use the attacker's credentials to login:
    - Email: attacker@malicious.com
    - Password: XSS!1234!xss